swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 unless the trait is implemented carefully to avoid those problems.

-When a trait conforms to `SuiteTrait` and is applied to a suite, the question of when its custom behavior (if any) should be performed is less obvious.
+When a trait conforms to `SuiteTrait` and is applied to a suite, the question of when its custom scope (if any) should be applied is less obvious.
 Some suite traits support inheritance and are recursively applied to all the test functions they contain (including transitively, via sub-suites).
 Other suite traits don't support inheritance, and only affect the specific suite they're applied to.
 (It's also worth noting that a sub-suite _can_ have the same non-recursive suite trait one of its ancestors has, as long as it's applied explicitly.)

 As a general rule of thumb, we believe most traits will either want to perform custom logic once for _all_ children or once for _each_ child, not both.